GROSVENOR TERRACE

 Image Credits: Open Practice Architecture

-Responding to the heritage character of the Grosvenor Park Conservation Area in Southwark, this coach house style residence provides a comfortable, design-led family home.
+Responding to the heritage character of the Grosvenor Park Conservation Area in Southwark, this 3-bedroom coach house style residence provides a comfortable, design-led family home.
+Positioned as one of only three entry points to the Grosvenor Park Conservation Area, the site acts as a gateway, and the design carefully considers this context.

 “The reference to the established rhythm, design & pattern of the existing historic terrace is successfully achieved in a contemporary idiom [...]
 The proposed roof would provide a point of visual interest for this prominent corner location at the entrance to the conservation area.
 [The proposed dwelling has a] comfortable & positive relationship to its surroundings.”
 Southwark Council